No items found.

 Can sublimation eliminate unwanted impulses?

-No, sublimation channels the energy from unwanted impulses into positive outlets but does not entirely remove them from the psyche.
+No, sublimation channels the energy from unwanted impulses into positive outlets but does not entirely remove them from the human psyche.

 Join 10,000+ teams using Carepatron to be more productive